kieran-mackle/AutoTrader/docs/source/features/data-feeds.md

-# Data Feeds in AutoTrader
+# Data Pipelines in AutoTrader

-*This page is currently in development.
-Check back again soon!*

-Custom data pipelines with [DataStream](utils-datastream)
+AutoTrader supports custom data pipelines with the [DataStream](utils-datastream) class utility.